 In a network structure, the organization keeps its core business to itself and the rest of the processes are outsourced.
 Sometimes this type of organization is also known as hollow corporations or hollow organizations.

 The Modular Structure

 In this type of organization structure, the organization outsources some part of a product.
-Please note: in the network structure the organization outsources the processes; here it is outsourcing only a few parts of the product.
+Please note: in the network structure the organization outsources the processes; here, it is outsourcing only a few parts of the product.

 Pre-bureaucratic structure type organizations do not have the standard procedures and policies.
-This type of structure is used by small-scale organization with few employees who handle simple tasks.
+This type of structure is used by a small-scale organization with few employees who handle simple tasks.
 It has a central command with one decision maker at the top position.

 The communication is done on a one-on-one basis, and most of the time is informal.

 Organizations which use the bureaucratic structure are usually larger and have standard procedures and processes.
 This type of structure is suitable for very large organizations which involve complex operations and require smooth administration.
-An example of this type of organization is the food and beverage industry where they have to follow tough rules and regulations.
+An example of this type of organization is the food and beverage industry where they have to follow strict rules and regulations.

 Post-bureaucratic organizations are fully developed and have various standards and procedures, with a central command consisting of several board members where decision making is done by a democratic procedure.

 In a post-bureaucratic structure, employees’ suggestions are taken into account while making a decision.
 This encourages employee participation, trust, personal treatment, and responsibility.